spel-uchile/RC-payload-SUCHAI/README.md

 To plot a specific PDF inside `suchai1/matlab/mat/pdf` folder use `doPlotOnePDF.m`.

-To plot a specific PDF inside `suchai1/matlab/mat/ts` folder use `doPlotOneTimeSeries.m`
+To plot a specific time series inside `suchai1/matlab/mat/ts` folder use `doPlotOneTimeSeries.m`

 Every graph generated should be stored in `suchai1/matlab/img/` folder.